olivierfriard/boris_docs/analysis.rst

 You can choose to include or not the behavior modifiers (if any) and to exclude behaviors without coded events.

-The color of behaviors can be customized.
-See `plot colors`_
+The time interval can be selected (See time budget)

 The plot can be exported in various formats like bitmap (PNG, JPG, TIFF) or vectorial graphic (SVG, PDF, EPS, PS).
 The SVG format can be further edited with the `Inkscape vector graphics editor <https://inkscape.org>`_.